Analysis | To Whom It May Concern: NATO is already on Russia’s border

 Here’s a map of the northern hemisphere, looking down at the North Pole.
 At the top, an upside-down United States atop Canada.
 At bottom, Europe and Asia.
 NATO member countries are indicated in shades of purple and green, with purple countries having been members of the alliance for longer.

 You can see that I’ve also highlighted Russia (in dark gray) and Ukraine (outlined in black), given their salience to this discussion.
-And while Ukraine does share a lengthy border with Russia, there are several Baltic countries just to the north of Ukraine that share a border with Putin’s nation.
+And while Ukraine does share a lengthy border with Russia, there are several Baltic countries to the north of Ukraine that share a border with Putin’s nation.
+So does NATO-member Norway (albeit only for a short, remote stretch).

 Let’s zoom in.
-Here’s the region at issue, showing the NATO member countries in green.
+Here’s the primary region at issue, showing the NATO member countries in green.
 Belarus is indicated with striping to indicate that, particularly in regard to the conflict with Ukraine, it currently serves as a vassal state to Russia.

 To its north are Latvia and Estonia, both of which joined NATO in 2004 — nearly two decades ago.
 They are connected directly to larger NATO states to the west and represent precisely the sort of threat that you, T. Carlson, insist that Russia wants to avoid.